 2 million records are exclusive to this site and so cannot be found anywhere else online.

-There are new records being added to the collection all the time.
-Impressively 200,000 records are added each and every month.
+New records are being added to the collection all the time.
+Impressively 200,000 records are added each month.

 The collection of military records, (which I will come to later), can be found on other sites, such as Ancestry, but some can only be found on this site.